Conditions of Use of Clever Monitor Service

 (vi) to be of assistance to the Client when ensuring conformity with the Client’s duties to provide the level of security for the processing, to report personal data security violations to OPDP and, as the case may be, also to the data subjects, to assess impact on personal data protection and to implement prior consultations with OPDP, taking into account the nature of the processing and information available to the Provider;

 (vii) in conformity with the Client’s decision, upon terminating the provision of the Service, to delete or return to the Client all personal data and to delete its existing copies, unless the European Union’s or the member state’s law requires that the personal data in question be stored; and

-the Provider’s activities under the subparagraphs (v) and (vi) are to be paid in accordance with the prices of the provision of these activities arranged by both parties for this purpose of the Provider’s.
+the Provider’s activities under the subparagraphs (v), (vi), (viii) and (ix) are to be paid in accordance with the prices for the provision of these activities as per the Provider’s Schedule of Charges.

 (b) In connection with the personal data processing, the Provider keeps records of all categories of processing activities performed for the Client; the records contain the following:

 (i) the name and contact information of the Provider, of other processors involved by the Provider into the processing, of the Client and of any other personal data administrator concerned, or potentially of the Client’s or Provider’s representatives and persons authorized for personal data protection;